Differentially private estimation in a class of directed network models: Main results

-where $\| \cdot \|_1$ is the $L_1$-norm. \end{lemma} \cite{Dwork:Mcsherry:Nissim:Smith:2006} found that any function of a differentially private mechanism is also differentially private, as follow: \begin{lemma}[] Let $f$ be an output of an $\epsilon$-differentially private mechanism and $g$ be any function.
-Then $g(f(G))$ is also $\epsilon$-differentially private. \end{lemma} This result indicates that any post-processing done on the noisy bi-degree sequences obtained as an output of a differentially private mechanism is also differentially private.
+\textbf{Post-Processing:} Differentially private mechanisms are immune to post-processing.
+This means that any function with a differentially private mechanism will remain differentially private.
+More formally, let $f$ be an output of a $\epsilon$-differentially private algorithm and $g$ be any function.
+Then $g(f(G))$ remains $\epsilon$-differentially private.